 I will admit it I am not patient.
-When I selected patience as one of my words for 2016 I had no idea the significance of the word this year.
-I have all year written about my struggles with patience.
-Today I am a different person than I was a year ago.
+When I selected patience as one of my words for 2016 I had no idea the significance of the word that year.
+I wrote all that year written about my struggles with patience.
+Today I am a different person than I was when I selected those word.
+I learned it the hard way.
+I am grateful for it.

 Patience has played a role.
 I came across this story and it says a lot: